nemonik/hands-on-DevOps/readme.md

    Version 2.2.5 was tested.
 Newer version may or may not work.

 2. Click on the installer once downloaded and follow along.
 On Windows, the installer may stall calculating for a bit and may bury modals you'll need to respond to in the Windows Task bar, so keep an eye out for that.
-The installer will automatically add the `vagrant` command to your system path so that it is available on the command line.
-If it is not found, the documentation advises to try logging out and logging back into your system.
+The installer will automatically add the vagrant command to your system path so that it is available on the command line.
+If it is not found, the documentation advises you to try logging out and logging back into your system.
 This is particularly necessary sometimes for Windows.
 Windows will require a reboot, so remember to **come back and complete step-3**.

 3. **If you're not on the MITRE corporate network skip this step.**  On Windows, use the File Explorer to replace the existing `C:\Hashicorp\vagrant\embedded\cacert.pem` file with the project's `vagrant_files/cacert.pem` by using the File Explorer.